SohailaKandil/Developing-an-Arabic-Sign-Language-model.-/README.md

 weights and biases.
 This returns the updated weights and biases that reduce the error.
-6. Repeat steps 4 and 5, where each forward propagation uses the weights and biases obtained from the previous back- ward propagation.
+6. Repeat steps 4 and 5, where each forward propagation uses the weights and biases obtained from the previous backward propagation.
 Measure accuracy by comparing the predicted output with the true values.
 Stop repeating when a satisfactory accuracy is achieved.
 7. Evaluate the network’s performance using the test dataset.